rkeppner/keppner-recipes/_posts/2024-01-14-instant-pot-rice.md

 1. Rinse rice thoroughly until water runs clear.
 Drain completely.
 2. Heat oil on Instant Pot _sauté_ setting until hot.
 3. Add rice and cook, stirring constantly for 3-4 minutes, until it turns bright white.
-4. Add chicken broth and salt; stir to combine.
+4. Add water or chicken broth and salt; stir to combine.
 5. Lock lid and set the steam valve to _sealing_ position.
 Set on manual for 4 minutes.
 When the timer goes off, let the Instant Pot “natural release” for 15 minutes, then “quick release” any remaining pressure.
-6. Fluff the rice, and serve.
+6. Fluff rice and serve.